The Ramblers: Achievements

-Under the leadership of Tom Stephenson, the Ramblers was instrumental in securing the 1949 National Parks and Access to the Countryside Act, legislation that led to the creation of National Parks, National Trails, the definitive map of rights of way in both England and Wales, and National Nature Reserves across Great Britain.
+Under the leadership of Tom Stephenson, the Ramblers had an important role in the passng of the 1949 National Parks and Access to the Countryside Act, legislation that led to the creation of National Parks, National Trails, the definitive map of rights of way in both England and Wales, and National Nature Reserves across Great Britain.

 A path maintenance team from The Ramblers.

-More recently, the Ramblers has also helped to establish national parks, most recently for the South Downs and New Forest in the early 2000s.
-The charity has also had a key role in establishing national trails as a concept and practically.

 A long-term goal of the organisation was achieved in 2000 with the passing of The Countryside and Rights of Way Act, which grants the freedom to roam in mapped areas of open countryside in England and Wales.

-The Ramblers has also been at the forefront of those campaigning for a consistent scheme of access to the whole coast of England and Wales (under the Marine and Coastal Access Act 2009) and for its implementation.
-The Ramblers have been successful in securing government funding in 2015 for the completion of the England Coast Path by 2020.
+The Ramblers has also been involved in the campaign for access to the entire coast of England and Wales (under the Marine and Coastal Access Act 2009).
+The Ramblers helped secure government funding in 2015 for the completion of the England Coast Path by 2020.

-Increasingly Ramblers volunteer teams help to maintain footpaths across GB.
-The work in conjunction with local authorities has been encouraged and promoted by the organisation.
-This has helped maintain the Pennine Way, the Pilgrims' Way, the Saxon Shore Way, Offa's Dyke, The Ridgeway and many others routes, as well as innumerable shorter paths.
+Increasingly Ramblers volunteer teams help to maintain footpaths.
+This has helped maintain the Pennine Way, the Pilgrims' Way, the Saxon Shore Way, Offa's Dyke, The Ridgeway and many others routes, as well as shorter paths.

-Along with the Long Distance Walkers Association, the Ramblers is recognised by Sport England as the sport governing body for "Rambling" in England.
+Along with the Long Distance Walkers Association, the Ramblers is recognised by Sport England as the sport governing body for "rambling" in England.

 Campaigns

-Throughout its history, the Ramblers has campaigned to ensure everyone has access to well maintained and easy to access green spaces to walk in for leisure.

-It has always sought to protect the rights of walkers.
+It campaigns to protect the rights of walkers.
 A notable case involved Nicholas Van Hoogstraten, the millionaire property tycoon, who has had a long-standing dislike of and dispute with Ramblers.
 In 1992 Hoogstraten erected a barn, a gate, barbed wire fence, and a refrigeration unit across a footpath on his country estate in East Sussex.
 Local Ramblers staged a protest against the erection of the fence outside the boundary of Hoogstraten's estate.
 On 10 February 2003, and after a 13-year battle and numerous legal proceedings, the path was finally re-opened.

-Today, it continues to defend the rights of the walking public, for example by opposing proposals to criminalise trespass and opposing some planned Level Crossing closures where the diversion is not suitable, for example taking walkers on to roads without pavements.
+Recently, it has opposed proposals to criminalise trespass and opposed some planned level crossing closures, where the diversion is not suitable, for example, taking walkers on to roads without pavements.